nasrokamora/app6/README.md

 - Dynamic routing with **parallel routes**.
 - Beautiful and consistent UI built with **ShadcnUI** and **Magic UI**.
 - Smooth animations and transitions using **Framer Motion**.
+- **Upstash Redis** for:
+  - Caching API responses to improve performance

 ---